andrewdcamp/andrewdcamp.github.io/_posts/2020-5-01-Group Assignment.md

 |1981-2000(Millennials)  | 0.11|                 2|                 1.72|

 We now have evenly sized groups that are effectively *mixed up* or clustered by dissimilarity.
 Next we need to assign an ideal leader to each group.

 ### Leader Assignment
-A list of this year’s leaders is provided from the non-profit’s same data system.
-If we have fewer leaders than groups, we can add “dummy” leaders (*Leader_1, Leader_2, …*) to our list for a user to replace later, and if there are more leaders than `n` clusters, we will only use the first `n` leaders
+We want to assign leaders to groups in a way that minimizes the number of people who have the same leader as last year.A list of this year’s leaders is provided from the non-profit’s same data system.
+If the list contains fewer leaders than groups for some reason, we can add “dummy” leaders (*Leader_1, Leader_2, …*) to our list for a user to replace later, and if there are more leaders on the list than `n` clusters, we will only use the first `n` leaders.

-We use a linear programming approach - the assignment problem - to place our leaders with a group.
-Cost of assigning a leader to a group (cluster) is defined by the number of individuals in the group who had a particular leader last year.
+We use a well known operations research approach - the assignment problem - to place our leaders with a group.
+Cost of assigning a leader to a group is defined by the number of individuals in the group who had that particular leader last year.
 This cost info is defined in a cost matrix like the one below.

 |               |11 |18 |21 |28 |31 |34 |36 |